lskatz/SneakerNet/docs/CONTAINERS.md

 ```bash
 docker pull lskatz/sneakernet:latest
 ```

+### Running SneakerNet using Docker

-Then to run the container, using the same example as above:
+Run the container, using the same example as above:
 ```bash
 # this assumes that your miseq run directory, and desired SneakerNet input directory are in your PWD.
 # you will need to adjust PATHs depending on where your data is located